kopius/tic-tac-toe/README.md

 document](https://github.com/kopiusmaximus/game-project-scope-study/blob/response/study.md)
 tells a bit about how I got started with the project.

 I knew that I wanted the game to be visually simple.
-I opted for a minimialist layout that ultimately changed very little from my original wireframes:
+I opted for a minimalist layout that ultimately changed very little from my original wireframes:

 -   [Wireframe 1](https://github.com/kopiusmaximus/game-project-scope-study/blob/response/assets/images/wireframe-1.png)